Skip to Content

 Elliot Skillman

-Elliot Skillman is a junior and reporter for the Free Press.
-Outside of journalism he is involved in NHS, art club, and wind ensemble.
-He enjoys traveling and listening to music.
+Elliot Skillman is a senior and the news copy editor for the Free Press.
+Outside of journalism he is involved in NHS, art club, wind ensemble, and is an NEHS officer.
+You can find him traveling, listening to music and spending time with friends in his free time.

 More to Discover